---

 State gas charged for account creation (`CREATE`, `CALL` to new account, and EOA delegation) is consumed even if the frame reverts — state changes are rolled back but gas is not refunded.
 This is consistent with pre-EIP-8037 behavior where `GAS_NEW_ACCOUNT` was consumed on revert.

 This is achieved structurally: `GAS_NEW_ACCOUNT` state gas is charged in the **parent frame** before creating the child frame.
-On child revert, `handle_reservoir_remaining_gas` restores only the child's `state_gas_spent` to the parent's reservoir — the parent's prior charge is preserved.
+On child revert, `handle_reservoir_remaining_gas` rolls back only the child's own state-gas charges (per Invariant 14) — the parent's prior charge is preserved.
 Similarly, `GAS_CREATE` state gas for contract deployment is charged in the parent before the child initcode runs.

 ## Receipt Semantics